Amber-MD/pytraj/doc/source/trajectory_slice.rst

 .. contents::

-use `[ ]` slicing notation will load all given frames into memory at once
+use `[ ]` slicing notation to load all given frames into memory at once
 -------------------------------------------------------------------------

 .. ipython:: python